DCC-Lab/PyDCCLab/ImageAnalysis/README.md

 This package also offers some image processing and analysis tools, like applying filters or converting to gray.
 More methods are coming (segmentation, histogram analysis, thresholding).

-The ultimate goal of these Python files are to be able to extract useful and pertinent information about the images taken at the CERVO research center.
+The ultimate goal of these Python files is to be able to extract useful and pertinent information about the images taken at the CERVO research center.